criblio/appscope/website/src/pages/docs/cli-reference.md

   -n, --nobreaker             Set Cribl LogStream to not break streams into events
-      --passthrough           Run ldscope with current environment & no config -p, --payloads              Capture payloads of network transactions -u, --userconfig string     Run ldscope with a user specified config file; overrides all other settings.
-  -v, --verbosity int         Set scope metric verbosity (default 4)
+      --passthrough           Run ldscope with current environment & no config -p, --payloads              Capture payloads of network transactions -u, --userconfig string     Run ldscope with a user specified config file; overrides all other settings -v, --verbosity int         Set scope metric verbosity (default 4)

 ```